ordovas/ordovas.github.io/portfolio/README.md

-Feel free to have a look at other repositories [here](https://github.com/ordovas/) with other exercises, learning notebooks & code or just simple tests, even if they are uncomplete or not interesting enough to be shown in the profile.
+Feel free to have a look at other repositories [here](https://github.com/ordovas/) with other exercises, learning notebooks & code or just simple tests, even if they are uncompleted or not interesting enough to be shown in the profile.

 [click here]: ironhack.md